 For 2010 we expect to see improvements in demand and order rates, increased production ramps of previous design wins at new customers, the introduction of new product applications for existing customers and improved capacity utilization primarily at our wafer fabrication facilities.
 In addition, we expect our business to continue to benefit from the increasing demand in China, as we consider the China market a major growth driver for our business.
 Our strategy is to continue to enhance our position as a leading global manufacturer and supplier of high-quality semiconductor products, and to continue to add other complementary product lines, such as power management products, using our packaging technology capability.
 The success of our business depends, among other factors, on the strength of the global economy and the stability of the financial markets, which in turn affects our customers' demand for our products, the ability of our customers to meet their payment obligations, the likelihood of customers canceling or deferring existing orders and end-user consumers' demand for items containing our products in the end-markets we serve.
-We believe the longterm outlook for our business remains generally favorable despite the recent volatility in the equity and credit markets as we continue to execute on the strategy that has proven successful for us over the years.
+We believe the long-term outlook for our business remains generally favorable despite the recent volatility in the equity and credit markets as we continue to execute on the strategy that has proven successful for us over the years.
 Although the current economy creates a more challenging environment for all businesses, we believe decisive measures taken in response to the global downturn, including our cost reduction initiative, have properly positioned us for our recent return to a profitable growth model and that over the long-term we are well positioned for future growth.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -Business Outlook" in Part II, Item 7 and "Risk Factors - The success of our business depends on the strength of the global economy and the stability of the financial markets, and any weaknesses in these areas may have a material adverse effect on our revenues, results of operations and financial condition." in Part I, Item 1A of this Annual Report for additional information.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Business Outlook" in Part II, Item 7 and "Risk Factors - The success of our business depends on the strength of the global economy and the stability of the financial markets, and any weaknesses in these areas may ha